OSSD with the majority of courses at the College (C), University (U), University/College (M) or Open (O) level plus:

 - Performance opportunities in every semester, with the shows distinguished by high production values.

-- Productions are presented in our 1200-seat Chrysler Theatre (Windsor) in addition to a smaller intimate Studio setting.
+- Productions are presented in our 1200-seat Chrysler Theatre in Windsor in addition to a smaller intimate studio setting.

 - When you apply to this program, you are welcome to attend any of our performances which take place in December and April.